ARE Professor Meredith Fowlie quoted in the above titled KQED article.

 Be the Light

-Big Give is Cal’s 24 hour fundraising effort, and we are encouraging our friends and alumni spread throughout the world, to show support for ARE and *Give Big*.
+March 13th, 2025 is Cal's Big Give, a 24-hour campus-wide fundraising effort, and we are encouraging ARE friends and alumni throughout the world, to show support for ARE and *Give Big*.

 Is US Farmland Better Used for Corn Ethanol or Solar Power?